IUDataStructuresCourse/course-web-page-spring-2024/lectures/dynamic-programming.md

 3. recursive case
 	a) try all possible choices of decomposing current problem into subproblems
 	b) recursively solve the subproblems
-	c) compute the solution based on each alternative
+	c) compute the metric based on each alternative
 	d) choose the best one

 ## Overlapping Subproblems